 Besides affinity purification, other applications for His-tagged fusion proteins are made possible with the aid of IMAC-type chemistries or His-tag-specific antibodies:

-- ELISA or Western blot detection: nickel-chelated horseradish peroxidase (Thermo Scientifiic HisProbe HRP) enables HRP-based detection of His-tagged proteins without antibodies.
+- ELISA or Western blot detection: Nickel-chelated horseradish peroxidase (Thermo Scientific HisProbe HRP) enables HRP-based detection of His-tagged proteins without antibodies.
 Alternatively, anti-6xHis antibodies are also available.

 For Research Use Only.
 Not for use in diagnostic procedures.